-Assessment Outcome: Vulnerable under D2
+Assessment Outcome: Vulnerable under Criterion D2

-Justification: Bossiaea bombayensis does not meet Subcriterion D1 because its population size of 4,000-6,000 is over the threshold of 1,000 mature individuals.
-The species meets the Subcriterion D2 because it has an AOO of 20 km2 and one location, and a plausible future threat of a dam on the Shoalhaven River that could drive the species to extinction.
+Justification: Bossiaea bombayensis has a population size of 3,440-6,000 mature individuals.
+However, it also has an AOO of 20 km2 and occurs at one threat-defined location, rendering it prone to the effects of human activities and stochastic events that may rapidly drive the species to extinction in a very short time period.